Edwardd02/Community_Skill_Sharing_Platform/README.md

 Aiming to create an interactive web platform that connects individuals willing to share their skills with those looking to learn, across a range of areas including academic subjects, arts and crafts, tech skills, cooking, and fitness.

 ## Preparation
-install Node.js and npm<br/>
+install Node.js and npm to your environment
-npx create-react-app community_skill-sharing_platform_frontend

 ## How to build Community Skill-Sharing Platform
 cd community_skill-sharing_platform_frontend<br/>